to be part of the SOLUTION?

 Recycle/Compost at School Cafeterias & Events

 We always need volunteers to help students and adults in recycling and composting.
 Pick a fabulous Green Team to join.
 If you can't decide or find one, email us at firstname.lastname@example.org and we will be happy to help.

 Itchy to slash the trash at home?
 You can:

 - Compost in your own backyard (compost bin is $25 at DPW), or

 - Hire Black Earth Compost to pick up from your home for only $99 per year.
 Lexington customers of Black Earth (or other compost pickup services) can pick up a FREE 13-gallon bin from DPW.

 Race to Compost! - Get in on the competition!
-Join all the Lexington Public Schools and organizations in the “Race to Compost”.
-Just mention <your organization> in the referral section when you sign up for curbside pick-up from Black Earth Compost and they will donate $10 to the organization.
+Join all the Lexington Public Schools PTA/PTOs and other town organizations in the “Race to Compost”.
+Just mention <your organization in the list below> in the Referral section when you sign up for curbside pick-up from Black Earth Compost and they will donate $10 to that organization.
 As a bonus, the first organization with 50 referral sign-ups gets two 13-gallon compost bins and liners!